Marchioness disaster: Bowbelle

 Vessels from ECA, including Bowbelle, had previously been involved in accidents on the Thames.
 In July 1981 there was a collision between Bowtrader and the passenger launch Pride of Greenwich; three months later Bowtrader was involved in a collision with Hurlingham, another pleasure cruiser owned by Tidal Cruises.
 Bowbelle collided with Cannon Street railway bridge in May 1982 and, the following month, was nearly in a collision with a passenger boat.

-At the time of the collision with Marchioness, Bowbelle was carrying aggregate and was trimmed down at the stern; this, along with the dredging equipment, limited the forward vision from the bridge.
+At the time of the collision with Marchioness, Bowbelle was in ballast (having discharged her aggregate cargo) and was trimmed down at the stern; this, along with the dredging equipment, limited the forward vision from the bridge.
 On 19 August 1989 Henderson visited several public houses over a period of three and a half hours and drank six pints (3.4 L; 120 imp fl oz) of lager.
 He returned to the ship at 6:00 pm for food and a short sleep; one of the ship's company, Terence Blayney, who acted as the forward lookout that night, was with Henderson, and drank seven pints over the same period.